SixArm/topics/topics/internationalization-and-localization-steps/index.md

-# Internationalization and Localization - steps
+# Internationalization and localization - steps

 Internationalization generally uses these steps: